storybookjs/marko/docs/addons/writing-addons.md

   />
 </video>

-### Root level register.js
+### Root level preset.js

-Before publishing the addon, we'll need to make one additional change.
-In the root directory of the addon create a new file called `register.js` and add the following:
+Before publishing the addon, we'll need to make one final change.
+In the root directory of the addon create a new file called `preset.js` and add the following:

 <!-- prettier-ignore-start -->

 <CodeSnippets
   paths={[
-    'common/my-addon-root-level-register.js.mdx',
+    'common/my-addon-root-level-preset.js.mdx',
   ]}
 />

 <!-- prettier-ignore-end -->

-The sole purpose of making this change is to help with the registration process of the addon.
+Making this change helps Storybook's addon registration.
 By design Storybook looks for either a `preset.js` or a `register.js` file located at the root level.
 Omitting this file would require additional configuration from the addon consumer.

 ### Packaging and publishing